ub-math/exam_guides/docs/index.md

   <div class="card bg-light" style="min-width: 300px; margin-bottom:20px; padding:4px;">
     <div class="card-body">
       <h4>Gradescope</h4>
+      <p class="font-italic">In your course the instructor may choose a different way of submitting exams
+      that Gradescope (e.g. using UBLearns).
+In such case, ignore the instrtuctions below and follow the instructions provided by the course instructor.</p>

       <p>Gradescope is where you will be submitting the exam for grading, (and also where you will go to see your
         score once the
         exam is graded).